corbosiny/StreetFighterAI/README.md

 #### prepareMemoryForTraining

 As the Agent plays it records the events during a fight.
 It records observation, state, action, reward, next observation, next state reward sequences.
 Each index in the memory buffer of the Agent demonstrates a state the Agent was presented with, the action it took, the next state the action led to, the reward the Agent received for that action, and a flag specifying if that game instance is finished.
 State and next state are both dictionaries containing the RAM data of the game at those times as specified in Data.json.
 The action is an array that represents a sampling of the action space as presented by the Agent where a one represents a given button being pressed and a zero is that button not being pressed.
 And finally Done is a boolean flag where True means the current game instance is over.
 Is expected to return an array containing the full set of prepared training data.
-The elements of these steps may change over time but their indicies are stored in a set of static variables in Agent.py as follows:
+The elements of these steps may change over time but their indices are stored in a set of static variables in Agent.py as follows:

 -OBSERVATION_INDEX
 -STATE_INDEX